AmpersandJS/ampersand-form-view/README.md

                     name: 'client_name',
                     label: 'App Name',
                     placeholder: 'My Awesome App',
-                    // an intial value if it has one
+                    // an initial value if it has one
                     value: 'hello',
                     // this one takes an array of tests
                     tests: [